 They aren’t really sequels in a strict sense of the word, more like spiritual successors.
-Designed by Matt Leacock and published by Gamewright, they use the same cooperative principle of trying to achieve a certain goal while fighting the game, while each of them is sufficiently different and fresh.
-Unique, if I may.
+Designed by Matt Leacock and published by Gamewright, they use the same cooperative principle of trying to achieve a common goal while fighting the game, while each of them is sufficiently different and fresh.

 Titles are connected by the story-line.
-Helicopter, that you used to escape the Island, crash-lands at the Desert and you must build an ancient flying machine to escape.
+The helicopter you used to escape the Island, crash-lands in the Desert and you must build an ancient flying machine to escape.
 With this flying machine, you then fly to a secret power platform 7000ft in the air to launch a rocket, which will take you to find an ancient Archean civilization (whatever that may be).

 Desert is Angry

-Goal of the game is to launch a rocket.
+The goal of the game is to launch a rocket.
 You do this by building a complete electrical circuit (how many elements must be included is dictated by the difficulty) from one side of the launch platform to the other.
-Elements that make the circuit are actually conductors itself and the rocket works on batteries – so you will know right away if the circuit is complete or not.
-It’s a nice touch and something that adds to immersion.

-Speaking of immersion – the theme and artwork does look less compelling than previous titles.
-Tiles are covered with cables and the completed board does not look like a coherent platform has been build, but rather a bunch of random tiles thrown together.
+Speaking of immersion – the theme and artwork do look less compelling than previous titles.
+Tiles are covered with cables and the completed board does not look like a coherent platform has been built, but rather a bunch of random tiles thrown together.
 The colors are in order with the theme, but the theme is not in order with previous themes – going from exploring ancient lands to now science fiction.
-A lot of players will likely be put off by that.
+A lot of players will be put off by that.

 Sky is Angry

-Adventurer’s abilities seem nicely balanced, although a healer will probably be first choice of many.
+Adventurers’ abilities seem nicely balanced, although a healer will probably be the first choice of many.

-I really like new gameplay mechanisms, that the Desert and the Island bring to the table.
-I believe they make each game feel as it’s own, but still keep enough of similarities to make the series feel connected.
+I really like the new gameplay mechanisms, that the Desert and the Sky bring to the table.
+I believe they make each game feel like its own, but still, keep enough similarities to make the series feel connected.